 A piece of advice that is often given to budding producers is that you should put high-pass filters on all of your tracks except for the kick and bass, to clear up the low end of your mix.

 While it is true that high-pass filters are an invaluable tool – and can drastically improve the low end of amateur mixes – you do need to be careful with them.
-Try to make sure you are getting rid of the low frequencies that you don't need, but not cutting out important harmonic content.
+Try to ensure you are getting rid of the low frequencies that you don't need but not cutting out important harmonic content.

-That's right – it's not just the low end of your audio tracks that is cluttering up the bottom of your mix.
+That's right – it's not just the low end of your audio tracks that are cluttering up the bottom of your mix.
 Again, you should be careful with this as you can lose richness out of your reverb if you use a high-pass on your reverb bus.

 This one is a little bit counter-intuitive, but taking the high frequencies out of your guitar tracks can actually make your guitars sound clearer and more prominent in your mix.

-But what if you have a huge bass sound that contains a lot of sub, but also plenty of high frequency content?
+But what if you have a huge bass sound that contains a lot of subs, but also plenty of high-frequency content?

-If you have such a big sound panned centrally your mix may end up sounding too narrow, but you don't want to pan sub bass out wide.
-In these instances it can be worth splitting the bass sound into low and high frequencies and processing the two halves of the signal separately (BPB's Dirty Filter free plugin is a great tool for this technique!).
+If you have such a big sound panned centrally your mix may end up sounding too narrow, but you don't want to pan sub-bass out wide.
+In these instances, it can be worth splitting the bass sound into low and high frequencies and processing the two halves of the signal separately (BPB's Dirty Filter free plugin is a great tool for this technique!).